Mumbai Metro: History

 On 18 February 2013, the MMRDA signed a memorandum of understanding with Transport for London, the transit authority in Greater London.
 The arrangement will facilitate the exchange of information, personnel and technology in the transportation sector.

 The revised Mumbai Metro master plan had proposed a line along the Thane-Teen Haath Naka-Kapurbavadi-Ghodbunder Road route.
 The feasibility report concluded that the line was not feasible as most residents of Thane and its neighbouring areas travelled to Mumbai for work daily.
 On 14 June 2014, Chavan announced that the MMRDA was instead examining a proposal for a metro line along the new proposed route of Wadala-Ghatkopar-Teen Haat Naka route.
 RITES will prepare the detailed project report and is expected to submit it by August 2014.
 The preliminary report proposed a 32 km line with 29 stations, to be built at an estimated cost of ₹22,000 crore.
 This would be the fourth line of the metro, after the previously proposed Charkop-Dahisar route was merged with the Charkop-Bandra-Mankhurd route to form Line 2.

 In May 2015, the MMRDA said that it had begun planning for the Andheri-Dahisar line and Seepz-Kanjurmarg.
 Both lines are expected to be elevated, although the latter could be constructed underground if a proposal to extend Line 3 to Kanjurmarg is undertaken.
 DPRs for both lines had been prepared in 2004, along with the master plan, and the MMRDA would now update the DPRs.
 The agency also intends to construct Line 9 of the metro as an underground corridor from Sewri to Worli.
-However, planning for the project will only begun after the construction of the proposed Mumbai Trans Harbour Link commences.
+However, planning for the project will only begin after the construction of the proposed Mumbai Trans Harbour Link commences.